Bierchermuesli/sklearn-research/README.md

 ## ToN IoT

-This dataset is not so clean and has some not-so-nessessary features (44 in total). the common denominator is very low and its value very questionable.
-I introduced a filter which removes all `http_*`,`ssl_*`,`weird_*`,`dns_*` (=17 features).
-The following comparision shows the relevance of that features.
+This dataset is not so clean and has some not-so-nessessary features.
+In my opinion the common denominator is very low and its value very questionable.
+In the following scratch pad should show us the relevance of that features.
+I introduced a feature filter and implemented some data cleaning and normalizaion

 ### Train with all features

-I introducing some datacleaning to avoid errors and added a filter to drop some not-so-nessessary features.
-It can be disabled with `-a/--all-features`.
+Trainig with all (44) features:

 ```bash
 python learn.py -d trainset/Ton_IoT_train_test_network.csv -vv --all-features